joe-lynch/intelligent-agents/README.md

 # intelligent-agents
 BDI Agent Programming with AgentSpeak.
 Agents act and communicate within an environment where they must collect resources and avoid obstacles.
 Implementation of A* search algorithm for navigation.
+The agents have a set amount of energy, which decreases with every move they make.
+The aim is to collect all the resources in the map, before the energy runs out.
+The agents have no knowledge of a map, and just have the ability to move, scan a radius (to see obstacles and resources), collect, and deposit.
+The agents can be programmed to speak to eachother and share information.
+The agents are controlled through the code written in AgentSpeak, with the Java used to perform utility operations such as navigation, updating coordinates, and more.

 ## How to run
 The easiest way to run this project is to download the Jason IDE, and run the five scenarios within it.